Jason Spezza: Ottawa Senators (2002–2014)

 During the summer of 2006, Spezza underwent successful back surgery.
 The following season, he continued on the same pace with Heatley and Alfredsson before suffering another injury.
-He managed a career-high 34 goals and finished with 87 points in 67 games.
+He managed a career-high 34 goals along with 53 assists for 87 points in 67 games as the Senators as a team finished fourth in the East.
 On May 19, 2007, he scored a goal and an assist as the Senators defeated the Buffalo Sabres in the Eastern Conference Final four games to one.
-Ottawa moved to the Stanley Cup Final against the Anaheim Ducks, but lost in five games in large part because the Spezza–Heatley–Alfredsson line failed to perform against Samuel Påhlsson's checking line, backed by star defencemen Scott Niedermayer and Chris Pronger.
-Spezza finished the 2007 playoffs with a franchise-record 22 points, tied with linemates Alfredsson and Heatley.
+Ottawa moved to the Stanley Cup Finals against the Anaheim Ducks, but lost to the second-seeded Ducks in five games in large part because the Spezza–Heatley–Alfredsson line failed to perform against Samuel Påhlsson's checking line, backed by star defencemen Scott Niedermayer and Chris Pronger.
+Spezza finished the 2007 playoffs with a franchise-record 22 points (seven goals and 15 assists), tied with linemates Alfredsson and Heatley.

 Beginning the 2007–08 season in the final year of his contract, on November 2, 2007, Spezza signed a new seven-year, $49 million contract with the Senators effective from the 2008–09 season through to the 2014–15 season.
 Late that season, on February 9, 2008, Spezza scored his first NHL hat-trick during a 6–1 Senators victory over the Montreal Canadiens.
 Spezza contributed to all of his team's goals for a career-high six-point game.
-He finished the season tying his career-high in goals with 34 and establishing a new personal mark for points with 92.
-However, the Senators failed to advance past the first round following their Stanley Cup run the previous season, falling to the Pittsburgh Penguins in four games.
+He finished the season tying his career-high in goals with 34 and establishing a new personal mark for points with 92 as the Senators finished seventh in the East.
+However, the Senators failed to advance past the first round following their Stanley Cup Final run the previous season, falling to the second-seeded Pittsburgh Penguins in a four game sweep.

 The 2008–09 season was a disappointing one for both Spezza and the Senators.
 Though he managed to remain injury-free and played in all of his team's 82 games for the first time in his NHL career, his point production decreased.
 Spezza managed 73 points in 82 games, and while still respectable, the numbers were his lowest totals since his first full NHL season in 2003–04.
-The team struggled all season long and would miss the playoffs for the first time since 1995–96.
+The team struggled all season long and would miss the playoffs for the first time since 1995–96, missing by 10 points.